berntf/otwo/ServerInstallTestnet.md

 ### Installation

 The installation document assumes you're installing a new server without (sudo) users already configured.
-If you do already have a sudo user configured on your server, you can replace all commands executed by root below with: sudo [command]
+If you do already have a sudo user configured on your server, you can login with this user and replace all commands executed by root below with: sudo [command]

 1. To start login to your server with the root user: